antiprism/mpd_oled_dev/README.md

 ## Install

-A binary installation package is provided for Moode and Volumio, and is the quickest and easiest way to install mpd_oled on this system.
+A binary installation package is provided for Moode, and is the quickest and easiest way to install mpd_oled on this system.
 All other systems should install from source code (Note: the build commands take a long time to run on a Pi Zero).